 Another option in the salt world is seaweed salt (also known as s-alt.
 Alt-salt?
 Still working on it).

 Researchers at the Fraunhofer Institute for Process Engineering and Packaging IVV have concluded that algae could be used as a salt substitute, also reducing sodium consumption.

 The thing is, people consume so much salt it starts blocking up their veins.
 Whereas 1 gram of table salt has 0.4 grams of sodium, 1 gram of seaweed salt has between 0.022 to 0.047 grams of sodium.
-The amount of sodium changes depending on the species of algae, but the seaweed salt comes out better regardless.
+The amount of sodium changes depending on the species of algae.

-With seaweed salt you still bring up your food’s flavor without the incredible amounts of extra sodium your body is already begging you to avoid.
+With seaweed salt you still bring up your food’s flavor without incredible amounts of extra sodium.

 Seaweeds are greedy when it comes to their iodine.
 They hoard up on that stuff like a militant, apocalyptic survivor.
 Or a dragon.

-What seaweeds do is they concentrate iodine from the ocean, with certain types of brown seaweed accumulating even over 30,000 times the iodine concentration of seawater around them.
+Seaweeds are known to concentrate iodine from the ocean, with certain types of brown seaweed being documented as ones to accumulate even over 30,000 times the iodine concentration of seawater around them.

 Awesome!
 But What is Iodine?

 The unsung hero of many developmental processes, iodine is an essential trace element that is required for thyroid hormone synthesis (De Benoist, et al. 2008).